CiscoDevNet/webex-contact-center-dbconnector/webexcc-dbconnector-springboot/webexcc-dbconnector-springboot.md

 |Code|src/main/java/com/cisco/app/dbconnector/util/Cypher2021.java|encryption class|
 |Code|src/main/java/com/cisco/app/util/Memory.java|logs application memory usage|

 ## Videos of different configurations

 ...
 All on one server - [dbConnector No Code Solution](https://app.vidcast.io/share/b65cf961-def5-41bf-a9fb-cd7c88eb61b3)

 ...
-Two servers - TODO

-...
-Docker one image - TODO

-...
-Docker two images - TODO
+Docker Springboot container and Angular container - [dbConnector Docker Containers](https://app.vidcast.io/share/7fcb7a92-7a4c-41d4-b70e-e147b27af643)

 # webexcc-dbconnector-angular

 webexcc-dbconnector-angular is the UI project for this application.

 For the low code approach, we have provided it for you.

 If you don't have angular skill set, you can write your own UI web pages.

 # Docker connection to localhost MySql

 set your Host == host.docker.internal